 - A lens’s aperture is the opening that allows light to reach your sensor—the bigger this opening, the more light gets in, but also the smaller your DOF.

 - Aperture is measured in f-stops, which is the lens’s focal length divided by the aperture’s diameter; the higher the f-number, the smaller the aperture and the greater the DOF.
 So f/8 is actually a bigger aperture (with less DOF) than f/11.
 This understanding becomes second nature, but if you’re just learning it’s helpful to think of f/stops this way: The higher the f-number, the greater the depth of field.
 Though they’re not exactly the same thing, photographers usually use f-stop and aperture interchangeably.

-- Regardless of the current f-stop setting, a camera maximizes the light in its viewfinder by always showing you the scene at the lens’s widest aperture.
+- Regardless of its current f-stop setting, a camera maximizes the light in its viewfinder by always showing you the scene at the lens’s widest aperture.
 All this extra light makes it easier to compose and focus, but unless your exposure is set for the widest aperture (which it shouldn’t be unless you have a very specific reason to limit your depth of field), the image you capture will have more DOF than you see in the viewfinder.
 The consequence is that you usually can’t see how much of your scene is in focus when you compose.
 Most cameras have a DOF preview button that temporarily closes the lens down to the f-stop you have set—this shows the scene at its actual DOF, but can also darken the viewfinder considerably (depending on how small your aperture is), making it far more difficult to see the scene.

-- The zone of focus sharpness extends a greater distance beyond the focus point than it does in front of the focus point.
+- The zone of acceptable sharpness extends a greater distance beyond the focus point than it does in front of the focus point.
 If you focus on that rock ten feet in front of you, rocks three feet in front of you may be out of focus, but a tree fifty feet away could be sharp.
 I’ll explain more about this later.